Who needs a cookie consent banner? What are the requirements? How can you get a cookie consent banner for your website?

 Cookies are small text files that are dropped on a user’s browser by a website when they visit the site.
 Many cookies, marketing cookies especially, notoriously track data about users, such as their IP addresses and their browsing activity.
 With the GDPR (General Data Protection Regulation), tracking cookies may only be set once the user has given their consent to it.
 Find out if your website sets cookies, and what you should do about it, in this article.

 With the enforcement of the General Data Protection Regulation from May 2018, obtaining proper user consent before tracking any of their data is more important than ever.
-But what does it take for your consent management to be compliant with applicable legislations on data protection and privacy?
+But what does it take for your consent management solution to be compliant with applicable legislations on data protection and privacy?
 What are the requirements, and how can you make sure that your management of consents is fully compliant?

 Cookies are subject to the EU legislation on data protection and personal privacy, the GDPR and the ePrivacy Directive, because they can be used to track personal data.
 Therefore, as a website owner, it is very important to check your cookies and make sure that the use of them is compliant and that you get proper consent for setting them.
 Learn how to do so, and get a general introduction to the different types of cookies on the internet.